-Philippine president's muscle disorder is 'nothing serious': official
+Duterte's latest ailment puts new spotlight on his health

 Vice-President Leni Robredo, a leader of the opposition, was elected separately in 2016.

-Duterte’s known ailments include back problems, migraines due to nerve damage after a motorcycle accident and Barrett’s esophagus, which affects his throat.
+Duterte’s known ailments include back issues, migraines due to nerve damage after a motorcycle accident and Barrett’s oesophagus, which affects his throat.
 He also suffers from Buerger’s disease, caused by heavy smoking in his younger days.

 Duterte is known for an unorthodox work schedule that typically starts in the mid-afternoon and can go on well beyond midnight.